MonsterZelek/a/FAQ.md

 **I can't remember my WiFi name or password**

-Plug your device into your computer and log the device's output.
-It will display the SSID name along with the password
+Plug your device into your computer and open the serial monitor of Arduino.
+Set the baudrate to 115200 and press reset on your board.
+It will display the SSID name along with the password.

 **I am getting errors when trying to with the arduino software?**